 There are a number of reasons why a business might experience churn.
 Some of the most common causes include:

-• Competition: In today's competitive marketplace, customers have many choices.
+- Competition: It's a competitive world out there, customers have many choices.
 If they find a better product or service from a competitor, they're likely to switch.

 Thankfully, there are several effective retention strategies customer success teams can employ to reduce churn.
 These include clearly understanding the reasons customers leave and dissatisfactions through surveys and exit interviews.
 With this knowledge, pain points can be addressed, and changes made to improve the customer experience.